srodif/rps_java_simple/README.md

-# rps-java-simple
+# Simple Java written Rock-Paper-Scissors.

-A simple console PvE rock paper scissors game in Java, also featuring different kinds of opponents. <br />
+Code for a PvE rock paper scissors game played in console.

+* Also featuring different kinds of opponents.
-Includes very simple move and opponent selection validations.
+* Includes move and opponent selection validations.
+* Originally written in Java 11.